hazardfn/riemannx/README.md

 If you want to store your settings elsewhere you can create a backend to read settings from a database for example.
 Look at the default settings module for the required callbacks.

+This can be useful if you want to store company-wide settings in one place.

 > Feel free to open an issue if you have questions.

 ### Metrics Backend<a name="metrics-backend"></a>